 A Funeral Liturgy will be held for Adam on Wednesday, October 30, 2019 at 10:00 am from the Ukrainian Catholic Church of the Resurrection in Dauphin with Very Rev Father Oleg Bodnarski officiating.

 Should friends so desire, donations in memory of Adam may be made to St. Boniface Hospital Acute Cardiac Care Unit, or the Dauphin General Hospital Foundation.

-To send flowers to Adam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adam Brezden, please visit our floral store.